bluewitch/dwulf-manifesto/GreenWitchDAO/Coin_Token_Assets.md

 # Coin Token Assets
 Assets on the chain, can be in the form of Coin/Token assets.
 The term Coin and the term Token are often used...

+## GreenWitch DAO Token (GDT)
+A native coin/token for the GreenWitchDAO, for voting and Governanace.
+42,000,000
+- TESS holds 22,000,000
+- Escrow holds 2,000,000
+- dwulf holds 10,000,000
+- ewulf holds 8,000,000

+TESS holds majority vote with Escrow, both are software A.I. agents that work for the DAO.

+dwulf and ewulf hold minority voting shares, are humans, but they are required to sign off on the treasury (3 of 4 keys are required)

 ## Bitcoin (BTC)
 The one that started it all.
 Stack sats, 24/7 until you have one*.
 * 1 BTC